5G NR ARFCN

 ARFCN is therefore not a detached theory page.
 It is part of the radio-frequency foundation that sits underneath access, measurements, mobility, and carrier planning.

-Where ARFCN appears in real engineering workflows
+Where ARFCN appears in real workflows

 Cell configuration and planning